-When parliamentary members exchange information during the various interactions in multilateral parliamentary fora is facilitative of encouraging the access to information and shared knowledge on democratic scrutiny and oversight of the respective national governments29.
+&lt;sup>27De Vrieze, F (2015) studied how the farliamentary cooperation is entrenched in international relations discipline The study provides mapping and analysing of international parliamentary institutions and parliamentary networks focusing on the Western Balkan and South East Europe governments.
 International parliamentary institutions exercise the collective responsible in passing and enforcing the implementation of resolutions and requests.
-It is worth noting the degree of discretionary exercise of the collective control over executive bodies depends on the structure and the legitimate powers of a given parliamentary institution30.
-For instance, during the second world conference of speakers of parliament, the Inter-Parliamentary Union was granted unique and powerful status of being in the global
+It is worth noting the degree of discretionary exercise of the collective control over executive bodies depends on the structure and the legitimate powers of a given parliamentary institution.
+For instance, during the second world conference of speakers of parliament, the Inter-Parliamentary Union was granted unique and powerful status of being in the global parliamentary counterpart of the UN.
+This accords IPU the more impact either directly or through national politics that the UN activities are prominent.